 Architecting Hybrid Cloud Infrastructure with Anthos

-Through presentations, and hands-on labs, participants explore and deploy using Kubernetes Engine (GKE), GKE Connect, Istio service mesh and Anthos Config Management capabilities that enable operators to work with modern applications even when split among multiple clusters hosted by multiple providers, or on-premises.
-This is a continuation of Architecting with GKE and assumes hands-on experience with the technologies covered in that course.
+This four-day, instructor-led course prepares students to modernize, manage, and observe their containerized applications using Kubernetes, in Google Cloud, AWS, Azure, and on-premises.
+Through presentations and hands-on labs, participants explore Google Kubernetes Engine (GKE), Connect Agent, Anthos Service Mesh, and Anthos Config Management features.
+Participants learn how to work with containerized applications even when split between multiple clusters, hosted by multiple cloud providers or on-premises.
+This course is a continuation of Architecting with GKE and assumes direct experience with the technologies covered in that course.

-- Technical employees using GCP, including customer companies, partners and system integrators: deployment engineers, cloud architects, cloud administrators, system engineers, and SysOps/DevOps engineers.
+- Technical employees using Google Cloud, including customer companies, partners, and system integrators: deployment engineers, cloud architects, cloud administrators, system engineers, and SysOps/DevOps engineers.

-- Individuals using GCP to create, integrate, or modernize solutions using secure, scalable microservices architectures in hybrid environments.
+- Individuals using Google Cloud to create, integrate, or modernize solutions using secure, scalable microservices architectures in hybrid environments.

 To get the most out of this course, participants should have: